-Conference guiding questions, under the central theme Finding our Way to a Better Future, are:
+Conference key themes, under the overarching theme of Finding our Way to a Better Future, are:

-- What is the future of geospatial science and technology?
+- The future of geospatial science and technology.
 Topics might include smart geocomputation and geoanalytics, such as dynamic-temporal GIS, scalable geospatial computation, uncertainty, visualisation and geovisual analytics, advanced sensing, citizen science and volunteered geoinformation, and rapid spatial data analytics.

-- How can we enable seamless geospatial data?
+- Enabling seamless geospatial data.
 This might include good geospatial data governance, next-generation spatial data infrastructures and improved methods for knowledge representation.

-- How can we ensure good decisions from spatial information?
+- Ensuring good decisions from spatial information.
 Good decisions are those which are usable, have strong social licence, and which leave no-one behind including indigenous communities.

-- Geofutures: how can geospatial science and technology address key challenges for society?
-Challenges include: transitioning to a carbon neutral society, adapting to a changing climate, secure and sustainable food and agriculture, and sustainable cities and communities.
+- Addressing key challenges for society using geospatial science and technology.
+Challenges may include: transitioning to a carbon neutral society, adapting to a changing climate, secure and sustainable food and agriculture, and sustainable cities and communities.

 Submissions which address related areas are also welcome.

 Thank you for your interest in NZGRC 2019!
 Submissions are now open, via the NZGRC 2019 EasyChair site.